IEAWindTask52/Extract-lidar-ontology-concepts/.github/ISSUE_TEMPLATE/add-a-concept-to-the-iea-wind-task52-wind-lidar-ontology.md

 ---

-_The information provided here will be used to create a glossary entry in the [IEA Wind Task 32 Glossary of Terms](http://data.windenergy.dtu.dk/ontologies/view/IEATask32Glossary/en/).
+_The information provided here will be used to create a glossary entry in the [IEA Wind Task 32 Wind Lidar Ontology]](https://data.windenergy.dtu.dk/ontologies/view/ontolidar/en/).
 Please fill in all of the text marked "..."._

 # Before you start
 - [ ] There is no similar existing entry in the Task 32 lidar glossary.